 Corporate hedge is calculated by recognising the profit or loss generated from hedging foreign currencies which represents the difference between proceeds received on disposal and the initial cost of acquisition, including unrealised profits or losses on open positions.
 Profit or loss is recognised net of all costs that are recognised on an accruals basis as incurred.
+No hedge accounting is applied.

-2.11 Taxation
+2.12 Taxation